ryanatkn/gro/src/gen/README.md

 The `*.gen.*` origin files export a `gen` function that returns the contents of the output file.
-More flexibility is available when needed including custom file names, custom output directories, and multiple output files.
+More flexibility is available when needed including multiple custom output files.

 Normally you'll want to commit generated files to git, but you can always gitignore a specific pattern like `*.ignore.*`